 Tip: If using a square crop, entering a value for width or height will achieve the same result.

-How we compress images
+How we compress images by default

 Note: Images and files uploaded before 15th March 2021 won't have their respective metadata available, including dimensions.
 Setting custom dimensions is still possible, but default values won't be visible.